ChilliCream/graphql-platform/website/src/docs/hotchocolate/api-reference/migrate-from-11-to-12.md

     .AddType(() => new UuidType(defaultFormat: 'N'));
 ```

-In order to fully preserve 11 behavior do:
+In order to fully preserve version 11 behavior do:

 ```csharp
 services